tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/产品简介/云硬盘实例/云硬盘加密_intl_en.md

-## Fees
+## Billing
-You will not be charged for the cloud disk encryption function, CMK, or read/write operations on the data in the cloud disk.
-However, when you perform a management operation on the encrypted cloud disk either in the console or through an API, the KMS functions as an API and this is therefore considered a KMS call in this region.
-KMS charging is based on the number of KMS calls.
-For charging details, see [KMS Charging Overview](https://intl.cloud.tencent.com/document/product/1030/31966).
+Cloud disk encryption, CMK, and reads/writes of cloud disk data do not incur additional charges.
+When you manage the encrypted cloud disk either in the console or through an API, however, KMS is used as an API and your management operation will be counted as a KMS call in this region.
+You will be billed based on the number of KMS calls.
+For details, see [KMS Billing Overview](https://cloud.tencent.com/document/product/573/34388).

 Management operations on an encrypted cloud disk include:
 - Create an encrypted cloud disk